rasch/ansi/README.md

 The `terminal` object contains methods and strings that effect the terminal window including the following:

-- scrollUp :: `(Number | Undefined) -> String` :: A method to scroll the screen
+- terminal.scrollUp :: `(Number | Undefined) -> String` :: A method to scroll
-  up.
+  the screen up.
 Accepts a single argument representing the number of lines to scroll.
 Defaults to `1`.

-- scrollDown :: `(Number | Undefined) -> String` :: A method to scroll the
+- terminal.scrollDown :: `(Number | Undefined) -> String` :: A method to scroll
-  screen down.
+  the screen down.
 Accepts a single argument representing the number of lines to scroll.
 Defaults to `1`.

-- reset :: `String` :: Reset the terminal window.
+- terminal.reset :: `String` :: Reset the terminal window.
-- clear :: `String` :: Same as `cursor.home` + `clear.screen`.
+- terminal.clear :: `String` :: Same as `cursor.home` + `clear.screen`.
-- beep :: `String` :: Beep Beep, Richie!
+- terminal.beep :: `String` :: Beep Beep, Richie!

 [1]: https://en.wikipedia.org/wiki/ANSI_escape_code
 [2]: https://nodejs.org/api/tty.html